asand017/-sed-tutorial/README.md

 Each of these instances will have the same output as the original example.

-A missing delimiter while result in a "Unterminated 's' command" error.
+A missing delimiter will result in a "Unterminated 's' command" error.

 *3.* The string you want to search for (i.e. "aol.com" the search pattern) is on the left side of the delimiter sequence.

 *4.* The string you want to replace the search pattern with (i.e. "gmail.com") goes on the right side.

-Now let&#39;s look at a couple real world instance where substitution would be useful.
+Now let&#39;s look at a couple real world instances where substitution would be useful.

-You are working on a project that you completed a version of in the year 2012.
+You are working on a project that you completed back in 2012.
+You decide to revisit your project and update it in 2104.
 Upon completing your coding you are left with the task of updating the project year in your README file.
-A bad programmer would waste their time manually changing each incorrect year number in their README, but you aren&#39;t a bad programmer.
-You know that you can complete this task in a matter of seconds.
-All you&#39;ll type is a one line into your terminal:
+All you would have to type to make these necessary changes is one line into your terminal:

 ```
 sed -i 's/2012/2014/g' README.md
 ```

 **NOTE:** The `-i` flag makes `sed` perform in-text editing.
-Or in other words, it reads the file, applies the commands, and places the results back into the original file. **Using the `-i` flag is not reversible so you should consider making a backup of a file before changing it.** In fact, if you add a file extension to `-i`
+Or, in other words, it reads the file, applies the commands, and places the results back into the original file. **Using the `-i` flag is not reversible so you should consider making a backup of a file before changing it.** In fact, if you add a file extension to `-i`

 ```
 sed -i.backup 's/2012/2014/g' README.md